saikiransalama/chicago-crime-prediction/README.md

    ```

 3. **Explore the analysis**:
-   - Start with `Capstone_Clean.ipynb` for the main analysis
+   - Start with `Codebase_1.ipynb` for the main analysis
-   - Review `Untitled-1.ipynb` for additional insights
+   - Review `Codebase_2.ipynb` for additional insights
-   - Read `Final Revised Paper.pdf` for complete findings
+   - Read `Research Paper.pdf` for complete findings

 4. **Data Requirements**:
    - The analysis requires the Chicago crime dataset (2001-2025)